 For more info, refer to the following websites of the local civil defence departments in the UAE:

-General Authority of Ports, Borders and Free Zones Security (Manafth) is the entity in charge of enhancing the security capabilities of the UAE at its ports, borders and in the free zones.
-The authority works under the Supreme Council for National Security on standardising the necessary security procedures and requirements, particularly checking on the entry and exit of persons and goods at ports and in the free zones.
+Federal Authority for Identity, Citizenship, Customs and Ports Security is the entity in charge of enhancing the security capabilities of the UAE at its ports, borders and in the free zones.
+The authority works on standardising the necessary security procedures and requirements, particularly checking on the entry and exit of persons and goods at ports and in the free zones.

 Crisis and emergency management